K-Schubert/iarts/README.md

 </p>

 ### Stable Diffusion Videos
+To do:
+- Add CLI args for stable diff hyperparams
+- Add multi-GPU support

 The base Stable Diffusion code is from Deforum https://github.com/deforum-art.
 The code was refactored and updated to include motion movement in the video distributed among randomly selected keyframes, automatic prompt enhancement from a base prompt using the ```base_prompts.txt``` file and the option for single/multi GPU generation using CLI args.

 <p align="center">